 Renée and Robert Belfer Music Director

-Mr. Langrée has conducted the Berlin and Vienna Philharmonics, London Philharmonic Orchestra, Orchestre de Paris, Budapest Festival Orchestra, NHK and Sao Paulo Symphony Orchestras, Orchestra of the Accademia Nazionale di Santa Cecilia, Tokyo Philharmonic Orchestra, and Orchestre de la Suisse Romande, as well as chamber orchestras including the Academy of St. Martin in the Fields in London and Deutsche Kammerphilharmonie Bremen.
-He also regularly conducts period-instrument orchestras such as the Freiburg Baroque Orchestra and Orchestra of the Age of Enlightenment, and Le Concert d’Astrée.
+Mr. Langrée has conducted the Berlin and Vienna Philharmonics, London Philharmonic Orchestra, Orchestre de Paris, Budapest Festival Orchestra, NHK and Sao Paulo Symphony Orchestras, Orchestra of the Accademia Nazionale di Santa Cecilia, Tokyo Philharmonic Orchestra, and Orchestre de la Suisse Romande, as well as chamber orchestras including the Academy of St. Martin in the Fields in London and the Deutsche Kammerphilharmonie Bremen.
+He also regularly conducts period-instrument orchestras such as the Freiburg Baroque Orchestra, Orchestra of the Age of Enlightenment, and Le Concert d’Astrée.

 He has a long-term relationship with the Metropolitan Opera and has also conducted at La Scala in Milan, Royal Opera House–Covent Garden in London, Semperoper Dresden, Opéra Bastille and Théâtre des Champs-Élysées in Paris, Netherlands Opera in Amsterdam, and Lyric Opera of Chicago.